WICG/display-locking/explainers/beforematch.md

 scroll after adding an async step.
 5. **content-visibility: hidden-matchable -> visible**: find-in-page scrolls to to the revealed text.

+### Alternatives
+Given the purpose of displaying `content-visibility: hidden-matchable` text when it is searched for, there are a number of alternatives we have considered.

+#### Automatic Unlocking
+`content-visibility: hidden-matchable` text would automatically become visible when searched for by adding an internal flag to the `hidden-matchable` element saying that it has been "unlocked."
+##### Pros
+* Provides the desired behavior without the need for the web developer to do anything besides use the `hidden-matchable` value.
+* Since there is no event causing script to run, the interaction and scrolling occurs entirely within the browser, which guarantees that we can scroll to the element without complications.
+##### Cons
+* Doesn't allow the developer to change other properties in conjunction with displaying hidden content.
+For example, in "Example 1: Expanding `hidden-matchable`," automatic unlocking wouldn't be able to change the style of the `<h1>` title elements.
+* Doesn't allow "unlocked" `hidden-matchable` content to become hidden again, which could get confusing.
+* Automatic unlocking and adding internal hidden state to track unlocked `hidden-matchable` sections gets complicated and confusing in the browser.

+#### Automatic Unlocking without internal state
+`content-visibility: hidden-matchable` text would automatically be changed to `content-visibility: visible` by modifying `element.style` when text inside it has been searched for.
+##### Pros
+* Same pros as "Automatic Unlocking."
+* Don't need to maintain internal state in the browser.
+* If a developer knows how it works, they can change the style back to `content-visibility: hidden-matchable`.
+##### Cons
+* May require modifying `element.style` of multiple elements.
+* If script later modifies `element.style`, then the matching text would become invisible again.
+In general, having the browser change DOM or style like this isn't a good idea because it would be likely to clash with how the page is maintaining the same state.

+#### Automatic Unlocking with activation event
+This is like "Automatic Unlocking," but with an added "activation" event emitted when content is displayed to allow developers to change other state and styles if needed.
+##### Pros
+* Same pros as "Automatic Unlocking."
+* Allows other script state and styles to be changed when content is displayed.
+##### Cons
+* Doesn't allow "unlocked" `hidden-matchable` content to become hidden again, which could get confusing.
+* Automatic unlocking and adding internal hidden state to track unlocked `hidden-matchable` sections gets complicated and confusing in the browser.

+#### CSS Pseudo Selector
+A pseudo selector, such as `:target`, would be applied to the element containing the matching text when it is searched for.
+This pseudo selector could be applied to the entire ancestor chain.
+##### Pros
+* Allows content to become visible when searched for with only CSS.
+* Allows other styles to be changed when the content is displayed.
+##### Cons
+* If CSS with a pseudo selector is used to make text visible, then when find-in-page is closed or the search text changes, the pseudo selector would be removed and then any selector which is displaying the text based on that pseudo selector would not apply, causing the expanded section to unexpectedly collapse.
+* There is no way in CSS to say "change my style if a descendant has a pseudo class on it."
+For this reason, developers would be unable to change styles outside of the particular element that has the matching text, which would make the functionality of "Example 1: Expanding `hidden-matchable`" not possible.
+Although this could be mitigated for some cases by applying the pseudo selector to the entire ancestor chain, it can be complicated or impossible to provide the right selector which can modify a style on an unrelated element.

 ### Footnotes